kevinefovi/Optimal-Transport-MICE/README.md

 For MCAR and MAR, we see small gains in accuracy with mixed stability.
 If the predictors don't carry useful local structure, the extra distance term in OT-PMM just adds noise without any significant upside.

-For MNAR, accuracy improves significantly with little to no loss in stability, especially on the breast cancer and parkinsons datasets.
+For MNAR, accuracy improves significantly on the breast cancer and parkinsons datasets, with little to no loss in stability.
 OT-PMM performs poorly under all 3 mechanisms for the transfusion dataset, consistent with our hypothesis that the covariate terms offers limited value in low feature settings.

 OT-PMM seems to provide substantial gains in performance over PMM on datasets with a higher number of features, especially under MNAR which is the most realistic and trickiest missing data to impute.